Rapid Prototyping practices for Software Engineering teams

 The ability to quickly test ideas via functional prototypes can boost your overall innovation performance.
 Read on to discover how to achieve this rapid prototyping readiness.

 The readiness to capture and evaluate new ideas at pace is a prerequisite for real innovation: having all those great ideas means nothing if you don’t have the proper framework to quickly test them, expose them to the right audience and get feedback.
-Yes, you can use static wire-frames and storyboards, but in most of the cases a functional, realistic prototype provides a far more solid basis for evaluation — and also the means for engineering insights on feasibility, architectural options, and implementation strategies.
+Yes, you can use static wire-frames and storyboards, but in most cases, a functional, realistic prototype provides a far more solid basis for evaluation — and also the means for engineering insights on feasibility, architectural options, and implementation strategies.

 To achieve this fast-pace prototyping readiness, you need [a] the right development approach and [b] a repository of resources (standardized code libraries, components, UI elements, data models, APIs, etc.) which are easily discoverable and usable as potential building blocks of new applications.